 Moot Court

-The Moot Court Board of the St. Thomas University Benjamin L. Crump College of Law is hereby created to foster excellence in written and oral advocacy and competition.
+The Moot Court Board of the St. Thomas University College of Law is hereby created to foster excellence in written and oral advocacy and competition.
 The Moot Court Board provides equal access and equal opportunity without regard to race, color, national origin, age, political affiliations or opinions, religion, marital status, veteran status, handicap status, sexual orientation, or gender.

 Executive Board Members